elunna/nerfhack-changelog/README.md

 * Greased towels now operate the same way that cursed towels do
 * Grease can be washed off your feet/boots by dipping '-' in water, same action as dipping the player's hands.
 * Kicking monsters can sometimes get the grease to wear off your boots/feet.
+* Greased gloves cause Glib.
+* Greased feet/gloves cause fumbling.
+* Cursed rings can slip off your fingers when Glib.
+* Greased rings slip off your fingers as if you had greasy fingers.

 ### FORGING & FORGING RECIPES